-Especially well-qualified majors may be approved by the advisor and/or a majority vote of the faculty in the discipline (when possible) to pursue honors and will be required to enroll in MLL 498 Senior Honors, generally during the spring semester.
+Especially well-qualified majors may be approved by the advisor and/or a majority vote of the faculty in the discipline (when possible) to pursue honors and will be required to enroll in MLL 498 Senior Honors (which is not a course but does allow for the Honors transcript credit and grade), generally during the spring semester.
 The senior honors enrollment form is available in the registrar's office.
 A substantial portion of the honors project, to be defined by the student and the advisor, should be submitted to the advisor by the end of the first week of the spring semester.
 The honors thesis is typically written in the target language with a suggested length of 50–75 pages; it is defended during an oral exchange with the discipline and an outside expert in the late spring.

 Additional information about honors is available from the Department of Modern Languages and Literatures.

 The department provides students with the opportunity to declare a minor in any of the eight languages we offer (Arabic, Chinese, French, German, Italian, Japanese, Russian or Spanish).
 Because entering students who might want to declare a minor may or may not have had previous experience in the language, we offer three different options within the department.